 - Computer web browser extensions (Chrome, Firefox, Safari, Microsoft Edge)

-With 2FA, users enter the code generated by their authenticator each time they log into the Dashboard.
-The 6-digit access code is only entered when logging into the Dashboard and authenticates that session.
+With 2FA, users enter the 6-digit access code generated by their authenticator each time they log into N-sight RMM. to authenticate that session.

 Email Verification and Username

 To confirm the validity of a 2FA setup request, a verification email is sent to the username (email address) of the user to verify they initiated the 2FA activation.
 The email contains a verification link (active for 2 hours) to proceed with the activation.

 2FA requires the user to verify their username (email address) using a verification email.
 Ensure all usernames in the system are active, valid email addresses.